Libensemble/libensemble/docs/quickstart.rst

 * NLopt_ - Installed with `shared libraries enabled <http://ab-initio.mit.edu/wiki/index.php/NLopt_Installation#Shared_libraries>`_.

-PETSc and NLopt must be built with shared libraries enabled and present in sys.path (eg. via setting the PYTHONPATH environment variable).
+PETSc and NLopt must be built with shared libraries enabled and present in sys.path (e.g., via setting the PYTHONPATH environment variable).
 NLopt should produce a file nlopt.py if Python is found on the system.

 .. _PETSc:  http://www.mcs.anl.gov/petsc